shivasankarka/hdf5-mojo/README.md

 Distributed under the Apache 2.0 License.
 See `LICENSE` for details.

+## Acknowledgement
+Huge thanks to the HDF5 maintainers, this cool library exists thanks to their work :)

 ## Contributing

-Contributions are welcome.
+Contributions are always welcome!
 Please follow the repository contribution guidelines and include tests or examples where appropriate.

 ## Contact